PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit extracts the primary branch-rewrite phase of the Swish-QDQ NHWC-island optimizer to a dedicated Torch/TensorFlow-free `passes/quantized_swish_layout.py` owner.
-Its typed result returns branch and pre-Transpose counts plus the immutable rewritten-tensor set consumed by the unchanged later metadata/Concat/post-Transpose phases.
-One differential `ModelIRGraphIndex` owns candidate order, all producer/consumer guards, both DQ source rewrites, and pre-Transpose removal.
-It does not rebuild or copy full graph maps between matches, and a Transpose-free graph allocates no index.
+The latest implementation unit extracts the four-family Swish-QDQ metadata fixed point into `passes/quantized_swish_layout.py`.
+Unary quantization, binary broadcast, Pool/Resize, and strict Concat-tail propagation share one explicit rewritten-tensor result instead of rebuilding a consumer map per iteration.
+A module-level runner constructs one differential `ModelIRGraphIndex` and shares it with both the preceding branch owner and metadata phase.
+The branch phase maintains it through source rewrites/root removal; metadata changes no topology.
-Shared-input ordering, quantized/float tails, concat-closure mode, public and fan-out guards, spatial threshold, metadata mutation, and restart behavior are unchanged.
+An empty seed or Transpose-free primary sequence allocates no unnecessary index.
+Existing public-output, broadcast fallback, channel, shape/signature, Concat-axis, tail-fan-out, fixed-point order, and statistics behavior remain unchanged.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous